lazypanda10117/ROV-Central-Repository/Engineering 2016 - Aquila/Software/Data Transmission System/Above Water/README.md

+# Description of the code

-Using I2C protocol to get underwater raw data to the above water Arduino and process the raw data to human readable data with some conversion in units.
+We used the I2C protocol to get the raw data from the under water Arduino to the Arduino above water.
+Then, we process data and produce human readable information about the current state of the ROV.